Services

 • The NHS Trust believed it had a strong defence to the claim and had reasonable grounds for that belief notwithstanding that the matter was not unsuitable for mediation;

-• Mediation was not suggested nor ordered by the court at any point;
+• Mediation was at no time suggested or ordered by the court at any point;

-• The judges believed that the claimant had not discharged its burden of proving that the NHS Trust’s refusal to enter into mediation was unreasonable; and
+• The judges considered that the claimant had not discharged its burden of proving that the NHS Trust’s refusal to mediate was unreasonable; and

-• The was reason to believe that the claimant’s solicitors offers of mediation were based on tactical motivations.
+• There was reason to believe that the claimant’s solicitors offers of mediation were based on tactical motivations.

-Thus, the court established the following guidelines in its decision in Halsey:
+Thus, in Hasley, the court established the following guidelines :

-1. The court should not compel parties to engage in ADR (as this may risk contravening Article 6 of the European Convention on Human Rights) but may encourage them to do so in suitable cases and the court’s encouragement may be robust;
+1. The court should not compel the parties to engage in ADR (as this may risk contravening Article 6 of the European Convention on Human Rights), but may encourage them to do so in appropriate cases, and the court’s encouragement may be robust;

-2. The court's power to have regard to the parties’ conduct when deciding whether to depart from the general rule that the losing party pays the winning party’s costs, includes the power to deprive the winning party of some or all costs on the grounds of its unreasonable refusal to engage in ADR; and
+2. The court's power to have regard to the parties’ conduct in deciding whether to depart from the general rule that the losing party pays the winning party’s costs, includes the power to deprive the winning party of some or all of its costs on the basis of its unreasonable refusal to engage in ADR; and

 3. For that purpose, the burden is on the unsuccessful party to show that its opponent’s refusal was unreasonable (that is, there is no presumption in favour of ADR).

-The court also went on to identify a non-exclusive list of factors that would be relevant to determining whether a refusal to engage in mediation was unreasonable.
-These include the nature of the dispute, the merits of the case and whether if ADR was entered into if there was a reasonable prospect of success, the extent to which other settlement methods had been attempted and the costs impacts and/or impact of delay due to the ADR.
+The court also went on to set out a non-exclusive list of factors that would be relevant to determining whether a refusal to mediate was unreasonable.
+These include the nature of the dispute, the merits of the case and whether there was a reasonable prospect of success if ADR were pursued, the extent to which other methods of resolution had been attempted and the impacts of costs and/or delay of ADR.

-In answer to the questions posed at the start of this brief article, the court cannot compel parties to enter into ADR, as compelling a party to do so could mean to increase costs, delay and damage the perceived effectiveness of the ADR process.
-The refusing party must justify their decision to refuse ADR and the judge should explore the reasons for resistance to it even where it takes the view that a case is suitable for it.
+In answer to the questions posed at the beginning of this short article, the court cannot compel the parties to enter into ADR, as compelling a party to do so could mean increased costs, delay and damage to the perceived effectiveness of the ADR process.
+The refusing party must justify their decision to refuse ADR and the judge should investigate the reasons for the refusal, even if the judge considers that a case is suitable for ADR.

-These principles are therefore applied in determining whether an unreasonable refusal to attempt ADR can result in negative costs sanctions at the end of litigation, and as of 2015, this has been reflected in the Civil Procedure Rules:
+These principles will therefore be applied in determining whether an unreasonable refusal to attempt ADR may result in negative costs sanctions at the end of litigation, and from 2015 this has been reflected in the Civil Procedure Rules:

 If proceedings are issued, the parties may be required by the court to provide evidence that ADR has been considered.
 A party's silence in response to an invitation to participate or a refusal to participate in ADR might be considered unreasonable by the court and could lead to the court ordering that party to pay additional court costs”.